williamouyang/okta.github.io/_source/docs/api/resources/groups.md

 <span class="api-uri-template api-uri-put"><span class="api-label">PUT</span> /groups/*:id*</span>

-Updates an Okta group's profile.
+Updates the profile for a group with `OKTA_GROUP` type from your organization.

-> Only profiles for Okta groups can be modified.
+> Only profiles for groups with `OKTA_GROUP` type can be modified.<br>
+> Application imports are responsible for updating group profiles with `APP_GROUP` type such as Active Directory groups.

 ##### Request Parameters
 {:.api .api-request .api-request-params}